Why and what?

 Manuals & training videos

-iThenticate provides a scale of up-to-date manuals and instructions on their own website.
+iThenticate provides a scale of up-to-date manuals and instructions on its website.
 Please consult them here.

 You can also use these training videos to learn how to use the service.

-Please be aware that information in these manuals and videos about logging in and account settings are not applicable to UM users of this service.
+Please be aware that information in these manuals and videos about logging in and account settings does not apply to UM users of this service.

 How to read the similarity report

-The similarity report provides the percentage of similarity between the submitted document and content in the iThenticate database.
-This is the type of report that you will use most often for a similarity check.
+The similarity report provides the similarity percentage between the submitted document and content in the iThenticate database.
+This is the type of report you will use most often for a similarity check.

-The similarity score simply makes you aware of potential problem areas in the submitted document.
-These areas should then be reviewed to make sure there is no sloppy referencing or plagiarism.
+The similarity score simply alerts you to potential problem areas in the submitted document.
+These areas should then be reviewed to ensure no sloppy referencing or plagiarism.

-iThenticate should be used as part of a larger process, in order to determine if a match between your submitted document and content in the database is or is not acceptable.
+iThenticate should be used as part of a larger process to determine whether a match between your submitted document and the database content is acceptable.

 Academic Integrity and Plagiarism

-Adhering to those principles also includes preventing sloppy referencing or plagiarism in your publications.
+Adhering to those principles also prevents sloppy referencing or plagiarism in your publications.

-Additional information on how to avoid plagiarism can be also be found in the Copyright portal of the library.
+Additional information on how to avoid plagiarism can also be found in the library’s Copyright portal.

 Sources used